tomdu3/CI-project-1/README.md

 ### Manual Testing
 #### Common Element Testing
 Manual testing was conducted on the following elements that appear on every page:
-* Navigation Bar with a **hover** effect highlights the chosen menu.
-The current menu is indicated by the underlined effect on a link.
+* Navigation Bar with a **hover** effect highlights the chosen menu item.
+The current page is indicated by the underlined effect on a link.
   <details>
     <summary>Screencast</summary>
     <img src="./assets/readme_images/testing/navbar-hover.gif" width="80%" alt="Navigation Bar hover/unhover">